Diabetes and Celiac Disease

 - Advise a manager or authority of your medical needs if you need to eat in an establishment that prohibits outside food and cannot accommodate your gluten-free needs.
 Keep a doctor’s note on-hand for places like the airport, movie theaters, sporting games, conference centers, and amusement parks.

 - Follow general dietary advice for health on a gluten-free diet to maximize the nutritional quality of your carbohydrates.
-Whole grains and unrefined, unprocessed complex carbohydrates will deliver maximum health benefits while helping you to maintain your blood sugar.
+Whole grains and unrefined, unprocessed complex carbohydrates will deliver maximum health benefits while helping you maintain your blood sugar.
 See more advice and recipes on maximizing health on a gluten-free diet here.